samsheffield/Senior_Studio/docs/week1.md

 ## Homework

+### Before you leave: Say hi in the class Discord channel
+I need to assign you each a role before I make the channel private.
+Please say hello in the #senior-studio-f23 channel before you leave today.

 ### Create your working space
 - Set up your self-hosted Google Drive folder where you will share work.
 - Google Document which will serve as your development log for classwork